MartynasLycius/ToDoApp/README.md

 # ToDoApp
+## Required Environmet to run this project
+&#8594; OS must have installed java 8 or higher <br />
+&#8594; OS must have installed Postgres Date base <br />
+&#8594; OS must have installed Nodejs

 ##To run project execute the follow the below instructions:
-1. Open PgAdmin or any Datebase IDE
+1. Open PgAdmin or any Database IDE
 2. Create a Database name: EastNetic
 3. Then create todo schema under EastNetic database